 Under GASB Statement No. 68 local governmental employers are required to provide certain financial information based on a measurement date no earlier than the end of the employer's prior fiscal year.
-The GASB No. 68 financial information from the State's Division of Pensions and Benefits to be reported for the year ended December 31, 2022 for the measurement date of June 30, 2022 was not available as of the date of audit.
-Accordingly, the State's Division of Local Government Services issued Local Finance Notice 2023-10 which authorized and permits New Jersey municipalities to present the most recent available audited GASB No. 68 financial information to be incorporated into the audit and remain in compliance with the regulatory basis of accounting disclosure requirements for notes to the financial statements.
-As such the GASB No. 68 financial information for the year ended December 31, 2022 is not presented in the notes to the financial statements.
+The GASB No. 68 financial information from the State's Division of Pensions and Benefits to be reported for the year ended December 31, 2023 for the measurement date of June 30, 2023 was not available as of the date of audit.
+Accordingly, N.J.A.C.
+5:30-6.1(c)2 authorized and permits New Jersey municipalities to present the most recent available audited GASB No. 68 financial information to be incorporated into the audit and remain in compliance with the regulatory basis of accounting disclosure requirements for notes to the financial statements.
+As such the GASB No. 68 financial information for the year ended December 31, 2023 is not presented in the notes to the financial statements.

-The employer allocation percentages presented are based on the ratio of the contributions made as an individual employer toward the actuarially determined contribution amount to total contributions to the plan during the fiscal years ended June 30, 2021 and 2020.
+The employer allocation percentages presented are based on the ratio of the contributions made as an individual employer to the total contributions to the plan during the fiscal years ended June 30, 2022 and 2021.
 Employer allocation percentages have been rounded for presentation purposes.